-VI.
+VII.
 What Lies Ahead?

 In the U.S., the two-tier industry structure - a few giant credit bureaus with national coverage serving high-volume customers and many smaller bureaus serving specific niches or reselling data to low-volume customers - is likely to mature while adapting to new forms of delivery, for example, the Internet.
 Advances in predictive modeling such as credit scoring will likely increase the value of information contained in credit bureau files.
-But the industry also faces new challenges from governments as well as their own customers.
+But the industry also faces continuing challenges to its reputation and from it own customers.